 Some countries may prefer to renegotiate investment contracts, particularly if they wish to make changes to domestic tax legislation that go beyond the limited impact of a QDMT.
-For example, if a country implements a different type of domestic minimum tax, such as a generalized minimum tax, or prefers to remove or modify specific tax incentives, or because an investment contract involves several contracts and several taxpayers with complex taxation structures.
-In such cases, modifying stabilized investment contracts will require mutual agreement between host countries and investors.
+For example, if a country implements a different type of generalized domestic minimum tax, or prefers to remove or modify specific tax incentives, or because an investment contract involves several contracts and several taxpayers with complex taxation structures.
+In such cases, modifying stabilized investment contracts will require mutual agreement between host countries and investors with potential trade-offs to reach agreement.
 This would not necessarily require a wholesale cancellation of stabilization provisions but a limited revision of stabilized fiscal terms that might otherwise prevent the application of new rules.